slavivo/user-profile/README.md

 - GPT-4o Mini
 - GPT-3o Mini

-## Graph Generation Process

-1. **Initial Description**: The system first generates a free-form description of the concept relationships
-2. **JSON Formatting**: The description is then formatted into a proper JSON structure
-3. **Validation**: The JSON structure is validated for correct format and completeness
-4. **Visualization**: The graph is rendered using Cytoscape.js with a hierarchical layout

 ## Prompt System

 The application uses a template-based prompt system for AI interactions.
 All prompts are stored as text files in the `prompts/` directory, making them easy to edit without touching the code.

-### Available Prompts

-1. **graph_generation.txt**: Generates a knowledge graph for a concept
-2. **initial_graph.txt**: Creates initial description of concept relationships
-3. **reformatting.txt**: Converts descriptions to JSON structure
-4. **learning_goals.txt**: Generates learning goals for activities
-5. **connected_concepts.txt**: Identifies related concepts
-6. **competency.txt**: Analyzes competency development
-7. **taxonomy.txt**: Classifies activities using Marzano's Taxonomy

 ### Editing Prompts